Dappled horse, dappled grey horse, horse dappling

 Conclusion

 Dappled horses are some of the most visually stunning horses around.
 They come and go as a horse ages and can be really eye catching in the show ring.
 Breeding plays a big part in a horses coat type, but diet and age can also have a big effect of how the horse’s coat looks.
-If you want a dappled horse it’s best to buy them when they are a bit older to make sure the dappling is prominent, then with good horse care you can keep your dappled horse looking amazing throughout it’s life.
+Whether thay have light hairs or colored hair, If you want a dappled horse it’s best to buy them when they are a bit older to make sure the dappling is prominent, then with good horse care you can keep your dappled horse looking amazing throughout it’s life.

 Do all grey horses have dapples?

-A dapple grey horse may be a common sight, but that does not mean all grey horses have dapples or are capable of developing them.
+A dapple grey horse may be a common sight, but that does not mean all dapple gray horses have dapples or are capable of developing them.
 Dappling depends on genes, diet, health and the horse’s environment.

 How can I know if my horse will be dappled?

 There is no certain way to know if your horse will develop dapples.
-Grey, bay and palomino horses are more likely to develop dapples, whereas these markings are extremely rare in chestnut horses.
+Gray, bay and palomino horses are more likely to develop dapples, whereas these markings are extremely rare in chestnut horses.

 The foal of two dappled parents may inherit the genes, but even then the foal may not have dapples!